 A member of the Confederated Tribes of the Colville Reservation, RYAN!
 Feddersen shines a light on one aspect of Native American cultures that has often been misrepresented in colonialist American history.
 The artist purposefully designed this work to foster conversation and role-playing among visitors about pre-contact trade.

 Some of the trade items featured in NEXUS.
 Illustrations courtesy RYAN!
 Feddersen.

 From Identity by Design: Tradition, Change, and Celebration in Native Women’s Dresses, edited by Emil Her Many Horses (HarperCollins and NMAI, 2007).
 Map adapted from fig. 1, p.
 352, William R. Swagerty, “Indian Trade in the Trans-Mississippian West,” Handbook of North American Indians, Vol. 4, 1988, with updated graphics by Gene Thorp/Cartographic Concepts, Inc. © Smithsonian Institution

 RYAN!
 Feddersen is a mixed media installation artist.
 Her work is characterized by a sense of exploration and experimentation.
 Many of her pieces utilize tongue in cheek humor accompanied by interactivity, inviting the viewer to engage with the irrationalities and hypocrisies of contemporary American culture.
 Feddersen is a member of the Confederated Tribes of the Colville Reservation (Okanogan / Arrow Lakes), the Interior Salish community that historically moved trade goods across the Plateau region and had especially strong relationships with the Puyallup and other Coastal Salish tribes.

-Speaking about the potential of interactive art, Feddersen noted that the simple act of play can “transport you to another time, creating a connection to the deep history of a place.”
+Speaking about NEXUS, the artist says, “This piece started with the idea of children playing house or store.
+I love the way the simple act of play can transport you to another time, creating a connection to the deep history of a place.”